cambriannetwork/rl4finance/README.md

 2. Optimal risky asset allocation and value
 3. Optimal weights for the function approximation
 4. Analytical solution for comparison

+#### Logging Features

+The asset allocation model includes comprehensive JSON-formatted logging:

+- Logs are stored in the `logs/` directory with timestamped filenames
+- Debug mode can be enabled with the `--debug` flag
+- Log levels can be set with `--log-level` (debug, info, warning, error)
+- Custom log file names can be specified with `--log-file`
+- Logs include:
+  - Model configuration parameters
+  - Backward induction progress
+  - Weight summaries at each time step
+  - Optimal allocations and values
+  - Analytical solution details
+  - Comparison between numerical and analytical results

 ### Portfolio Optimization (appendix-b/)